Intrinsic alignments of galaxies in multiple projections: Introduction

 The rest of the work is structured as follows.
-In this study, we use one of the latest hydrodynamical simulation publicly available, the IllustrisTNG project, which will be described in more detail in Section \ref{sec:data}, as well as the sample selection.
-Section \ref{sect:methodology} discusses the methods adopted to calculate the shapes of galaxies and perform the two-point measurements, as well as the estimation of the covariance matrix through jackknife resampling and the calculation of the signal-to-noise ratios.
-Section \ref{sec:modelling} introduces the non-linear alignment model, which is used to fit the measurements, and in Section \ref{sec:results}, we present the results obtained from the applied methods.
-In Section \ref{sec:discussion}, we discuss the results and outline potential avenues for future research, and Section 7 summarises the conclusions drawn from this work.
+In this study, we use one of the latest hydrodynamical simulations publicly available, the IllustrisTNG project, which will be described in more detail in Sect. \ref{sec:data}, along with the sample selection.
+Section \ref{sect:methodology} discusses the methods adopted to calculate the shapes of galaxies and perform the two-point measurements, as well as the estimation of the covariance matrix through jackknife resampling and the calculation of the S/N values.
+Section \ref{sec:modelling} introduces the non-linear alignment model, used to fit the measurements.
+In Sect. \ref{sec:results}, we present the results obtained from the applied methods.
+In Sect. \ref{sec:discussion}, we discuss the results and outline potential avenues for future research and Sect.
+7 summarises the conclusions drawn in this work.